 - (T0) Each variable is a term.

 - (T1) Each constant symbol is a term.

-- (T2) If τ_1, \ldots, τ_n are any terms which we have already built and $F \times \cdots \times$ is an n-ary function symbol, then $F \tau_1 \cdots \tau_n$ is a term (each place holder × is replaced with a term).
+- (T2) If τ_1, \ldots, τ_n are any terms which we have already built and $F \times \cdots \times$ is an n-ary function symbol, then $F \tau_1 \cdots \tau_n$ is a term (each place holder \times is replaced with a term).

-Terms of the form (T0) or (T1) are the most basic terms, expressions we have, and since every term is built up from such terms, they are called atomic terms.
 In order to define rule (T2) we had to use variables for terms, but since the variables of our alphabet stand just for objects of the domain and not for terms or other objects of the formal language, we had to introduce new symbols.
 For these new symbols, which do not belong to the alphabet of the formal language, we have chosen Greek letters.
 In fact, we shall mainly use Greek letters for variables which stand for objects of the formal language, also to emphasise the distinction between the formal language and the metalanguage However, we shall use the Latin letters F & R as variables for function and relation symbols respectively.